 YOUTH TEAMS.
 (Class 6) There is no upper limit on numbers and large training vessels often compete in this category.
-However there must be at least as many young people as adults in the team.
 The young runners must be over the age of 16 on the day of the race start, and below 20 on 31st Dec in the year of the race.
 An experienced senior must lead and accompany them on each run.